An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities: Introduction

-\begin{rem} The multiplication map is well-defined thanks to the assumption of $\sup_{X} |s|_{h^{m}} < \infty $.
-When $h$ is a metric with minimal singularities on $F$, this assumption is always satisfied for any section $s$ of $F^{m}$ (see \cite{Dem} for metrics with minimal singularities). \end{rem} It is important to emphasize that a singular metric $h$ in Theorem \ref{main} may have non-algebraic (transcendental) singularities.
-To handle singular metrics with non-algebraic singularities, we take a more transcendental approach for cohomology groups with coefficients in $K_{X} \otimes F \otimes \I{h}$, which gives a strong generalization of techniques of \cite{Eno90}, \cite{Fuj12-A}, \cite{Mat13-A}, \cite{Ohs04}, \cite{Tak97}.
-For example, metrics with minimal singularities are important object, but they do not always have algebraic singularities.
-By considering them, as applications we can obtain an injectivity theorem for nef line bundles (Corollary \ref{good}) and Nadel type vanishing theorems (Theorem \ref{gen} and Corollary \ref{main-co}) as follows:
+It is important to emphasize that a singular metric $h$ in our formulation may have transcendental (non-algebraic) singularities.
+To handle singular metrics with transcendental singularities, we have to take a more analytic approach to the cohomology groups with coefficients in $K_{X} \otimes F \otimes \I{h}$, which gives a generalization of techniques of \cite{Eno90}, \cite{Fuj12-A}, \cite{Mat13-A}, \cite{Mat13-B}, \cite{Tak97}.

-It is reasonable to expect the same conclusion as Theorem \ref{Kol} to hold for nef line bundles, but there exist counterexamples to the injectivity theorem for nef line bundles.
-However, from \cite[Proposition 2.1]{Kaw85}, we can show that a metric $h_{\min}$ with minimal singularities on $F$ satisfies $\I{h_{\min}^{m}}= \mathcal{O}_{X}$ for any $m>0$ if $F$ is nef and abundant (that is, the numerical dimension coincides with the Kodaira dimension).
-Therefore Theorem \ref{main} leads to the following corollary.
-(The same conclusion was obtained in \cite{Fuj12-A}.
-On projective varieties, a similar conclusion was proved in \cite{EP08} and \cite{EV92} by different methods.)
-It is worth pointing out that Theorem \ref{Eno} is not sufficient to obtain Corollary \ref{good}.
-This is because, the above metric $h_{\min}$ is not smooth and does not have algebraic singularities in general even if $F$ is nef and abundant (for example, see \cite[Example 5.2]{Fuj12-C}).